Pupils at St. Paul’s have the opportunity to be part of several groups, who make important contributions to our school.

 Four Sports Leaders have been selected to organise and provide playground games for pupils at lunchtimes.

-This group will be supported by Mr Westwood and will have access to the PE resources when delivering small activities.
+This group will be supported by Mr Sherwood and will have access to the PE resources when delivering small activities.

 This role is designed to promote sports in school, develop leadership and confidence skills, as well as inspire younger pupils to join in playground games.
 Sports Leaders will also be responsible for setting up and packing away all playground equipment during lunchtimes.